Business

 Regulatory framework: Transport Victoria / Road Safety Act 1986

-Golf cars and ride-on lawn mowers are not 'motor vehicles' under the law, as long as they follow all of these rules: they are not used for travelling on a highway for more than two kilometres at a time in one direction; and they are only being used for the purpose for which they were manufactured.
+Golf cars and ride-on lawn mowers are not "motor vehicles" under Victorian law, provided they are not used for travelling on a highway for more than two kilometres at a time in one direction, and are only being used for the purpose for which they were manufactured.

-This classification has significant practical implications: in Victoria, golf carts are exempt from registration as they are not considered 'motor vehicles'.
-However, golf cars and ride-on lawn mowers don't need to be registered and shouldn't be used to travel on roads.
-They are designed mainly for use outside the road system and don't have the safety features of a regular vehicle.
+This has significant practical implications: golf carts are exempt from registration in Victoria because they are not classified as motor vehicles.
+That said, they are designed mainly for use outside the road system and lack the safety features of a regular vehicle, so road use should be minimised.

-The two-kilometre rule in practice: The non-motor vehicle exemption is contingent on the cart remaining within two kilometres of the golf course in one direction.
-A fleet manager operating carts across a split-campus facility or between two nearby venues must ensure routes are measured and documented.
-Exceeding this limit — even by a short distance — reclassifies the vehicle as a motor vehicle requiring full registration.
+The two-kilometre rule in practice: The non-motor vehicle exemption holds only while the cart stays within two kilometres of the golf course in one direction.
+Fleet managers operating carts across a split-campus facility or between two nearby venues must measure and document every route.
+Exceed this limit, even marginally, and the vehicle is reclassified as a motor vehicle requiring full registration.

-Driver licence: Victoria does not mandate a driver's licence for golf cart operation on private property or within the two-kilometre exemption zone, but operators should establish internal licence policies as a WHS risk control measure.
+Driver licence: Victoria does not mandate a driver's licence for golf cart operation on private property or within the two-kilometre exemption zone.
+Operators should still establish internal licence policies as a WHS risk control measure.

 Queensland (QLD)